 We also supply referrals to those who are unhappy with their current Enduring Power of Attorney (EPOA) arrangements.

 ADA Australia also has a range of other Advocacy services.
-For information on our other advocacy services refer to the Elder Abuse Advocacy service below, or:

 We also offer a wide range of Decision Making resources, go to Decision Making Resources

 |Funding||ADA Australia’s Human Rights Advocacy service is funded under the Legal Assistance Strategy Fund, allocated by the Queensland Department of Justice and Attorney General.|